Frizlab/ChatLayout/Readme.md

 ### About `UICollectionViewDiffableDataSource`

-`ChatLayout` can process any update commands that you send to your `UICollectionView`, so you can use `UICollectionViewDiffableDataSource` as well.
+`STableLayout` can process any update commands that you send to your `UICollectionView`, so you can use `UICollectionViewDiffableDataSource` as well.
 But you have to keep in mind that `UICollectionViewDiffableDataSource` does not support the reloading of cells out of the box if you are relying on the `Hashable` protocol implementation.
 It will delete the changed cell and insert the new version of said cell.
 That may lead to strange animations on